Will Smith Preview, Player Props: Dodgers vs. Marlins

 Will Smith At The Plate

-- In 46 games this year (43.0%), Smith has picked up an RBI, and in 16 of those games (15.0%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Smith has driven home a run in 47 games this season (43.5%), including more than one RBI in 14.8% of his games and producing three or more of his team's runs on three occasions..

-- He has scored a run in 58 games this season, with multiple runs eight times.
+- He has scored in 58 of 108 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.